 Initial assessment — While taking a woman's medical history, a clinician will review the duration and amount of bleeding; factors that seem to bring the bleeding on; symptoms that occur along with the bleeding such as pain, fever, or vaginal odor; if bleeding occurs after sexual intercourse; whether there is a personal or family history of bleeding disorders; the woman's medical history and medications she is taking; recent weight changes, stress, a new exercise program, or underlying medical problems.

 The clinician will perform a physical examination to evaluate the woman's overall health, and a pelvic examination to confirm that the bleeding is from the uterus and not from another site (eg, the external genitals or rectum).
 During the pelvic exam, the clinician will look for any obvious lesions (cuts, sores, or tumors) and will examine the size and shape of the uterus.
-He or she will examine the cervix to look for signs of cervical bleeding, and a Pap smear may be obtained to examine the cells of the cervix (the lower end of the uterus, where it opens to the vagina).
+He or she will examine the cervix to look for signs of cervical bleeding, and a Pap smear/human papillomavirus (HPV) test may be obtained to screen for cervical cancer (the cervix is at the lower end of the uterus, where it opens to the vagina).
 (See "Patient information: Cervical cancer screening (Beyond the Basics)".)